Alien Registration Number

 Who Is Not Eligible for an Alien Number?

 Temporary non-immigrant visa recipients are not given A-Numbers.
-The shorter-term stays in the United States do not require documents that ask for an A-Number.
-Again, the only exception is F-1 student visa holders.
+Short-term stays in the United States do not need documents with an A-Number.

 Difference Between Alien Registration Number and Your USCIS Number

-“Is a USCIS number the same as an alien number?” is a question we are often asked.
 Your alien registration number is different from your USCIS case number.
-However, the case number and USCIS number found on your green card differ.
+However, the case and USCIS numbers on your green card differ.

-Here is the confusing part: Your USCIS number on your green card is actually your alien number, whereas your USCIS case number for your applications is different.
+The USCIS number on your green card is your alien number, whereas your USCIS case number for your applications is different.

-Your USCIS case number is assigned to your application, which is different from your identification number.
+Your USCIS case number is assigned to your application, which differs from your identification number.

 To further break the difference down, each application you file through USCIS will have a USCIS case number.
-Your A-Number (possibly marked USCIS # on your green card, depending on your visa) is your identification number.
+Your identification number is your A-Number (possibly marked USCIS # on your green card, depending on your visa).
 Your alien number will stay constant between applications; each application number will be different.

 You can tell the difference between your alien registration number and your USCIS case number by the number of digits.

-• Your USCIS case number has 3 letters followed by 10 numbers, totaling 13 characters
+• Your USCIS case number has three letters followed by 10 numbers, totaling 13 characters.

 Frequently Asked Questions About Alien Registration Number:

 When you file Form I-821D for the first time, you may already have an A-Number.
-If you do not, you will be assigned one, but if you have had any interaction with USCIS, it is possible you already have an alien number.
+If you do not, you will be assigned one.
+If you have interacted with USCIS, you may already have an alien number.
 Be sure to check any paperwork or documentation sent by USCIS.
-If you are renewing your DACA status, you will use your A-Number to refile.
+If you renew your DACA status, you will use your A-Number to refile.

 No, your alien registration number does not expire.
-However, it is important to point out that your immigration status can expire.
+However, it is essential to point out that your immigration status can expire.

 Your alien number can be found on your immigration visa stamp.